 Avery John - Trinidad and Tobago - 2006

 The popular defender spent 4 years here playing for Bohemians, Shelbourne and Longford Town before trying his luck in the USA.
 He was rewarded by his selection for T&T's first ever World Cup game against Sweden in 2006.
 Unfortunately John was sent off for a second booking after 46 minutes.
 They'd go on to draw 0-0 but lost their next two games.
 After serving a suspension, John suffered an injury in the last game too.

 Brad Jones - Australia - 2018

 After a gap, the LOI has some interest in the World Cup again.
 Brad Jones famously made his LOI debut as a 19 year old on loan to Shelbourne in a 6-4 win over Bohs in 2001.
-He didn't stay too long with Shels but has gone on to play for Liverpool and Feyernoord and this year travels to his first World Cup.
+He didn't stay too long with Shels but has gone on to play for Liverpool and Feyernoord and in 2018 travelled to his first World Cup.
 He remained on the bench for all game.

 James Meredith - Australia - 2018

 Meredith signed a short term deal with Sligo Rovers as a 19 year old in 2007 and ended the season playing 4 times for the Bit O' Red.
 He's slowly moved up the leagues in England since then and was almost ever-present for Millwall last year in the Championship.
-He made his Aussie debut in 2015 but has been pretty much ignored until this year but he travels to Russia with the squad.
+He made his Aussie debut in 2015 but has been pretty much ignored until 2018 when he travelled to Russia with the squad.
 He didn't feature in any games.

 That's the lot.
 There's been a few near misses including Colin Healy, Dominic Iorfa and others who have played friendlies for LOI sides.
-We've also had players like Fay Coyle play for Derry City in the Irish League and play in the World Cup but we think we have the list above right.
+We've also had players like Fay Coyle play for Derry City in the Irish League and play in the World Cup.
 We think we have every player who's played competitively for a League of Ireland club and who has made a World Cup finals squad.